 The two situations where stainless steel washers have been used is…Qulbix Raptor owners seem to like the 19-inch Prowheel brand rim in the 1.85-inch width (shown in the pic above), which allows the mounting of very fat “dirt bike” knobby tires, but…that rim has 8mm nipple holes.
 By ordering Holmes Hobbies 6mm moped nipples and adding washers, you can use 12ga spokes on the 1.85-inch wide Prowheel.

 [note: why not just use 10ga spokes with NO washers to put a big hubmotor on a Prowheel?
 The highly respected Buchanan 10ga spokes are $3 each! plus they have no flex at all, and are heavier than 12ga spokes.]

-The second situation is: when using common 4.8mm body-diameter 12ga nipples, and using them on any random 17/19-inch diameter and 1.4-inch width moped rim…which normally have a 6mm nipple hole.
+The second situation where you might see these washers is: when using common 4.8mm body-diameter 12ga nipples, and using them on any random 17/19-inch diameter and 1.4-inch width moped rim…which normally have a 6mm nipple hole.

 It is not recommended to use common 4.8mm diameter 12ga nipples on the large 8.0mm holes found on common 1.6-inch wide rims (even with washers), and this is why Holmes Hobbies stocks his special order 12ga/6.0mm “moped” nipples.